 Who Shouldn’t: We think everyone, if they can afford it, would enjoy this suite.
 But if you won’t use the included amenities and plan to spend most of your time outside your cabin, you can certainly save by choosing a lower cabin category.

-Pricing Analysis: You can expect, on the low end, to pay about $4,000 per person for this suite on Symphony’s upcoming 7-night Caribbean itinerary.
+Pricing Analysis: You can expect, on the low end, to pay about $4,000 per person (and up).

 For the Family That Has It All